 Celiac disease is an autoimmune disorder caused by an intolerance to gluten.
-It's also known as celiac sprue, gluten-sensitive enteropathy, and non-tropical sprue.
 Gluten is the general name of the proteins found in wheat, rye, and barley and other grains derived from them.

 In kids with celiac disease, gluten damages villi, the finger-like projections in the small intestine responsible for absorbing nutrients from food.
 When the villi are damaged, the body can't absorb nutrients the body needs to grow.
 If that happens, a child can become malnourished.

-Celiac disease can lead to a wide variety of symptoms in different people.
-Infants may fail to gain weight and height as expected (a condition called failure to thrive).
-In older kids, the condition can cause diarrhea, abdominal pain and bloating, weight loss, fatigue, or painful skin rashes.
-Some people who have celiac disease experience no symptoms at all.
+Celiac disease — also known as celiac sprue, gluten-sensitive enteropathy, and non-tropical sprue — can lead to a wide variety of symptoms in different people.
+Infants may not gain weight and height as expected (a condition called failure to thrive).
+Older kids can have diarrhea, abdominal pain and bloating, weight loss, fatigue, or painful skin rashes.
+Some people who have celiac disease have no symptoms at all.

 Doctors don't know for sure what triggers the immune system to react to gluten in people who have celiac disease.
 There is no cure, although researchers are working on developing enzyme pills to help with the digestion of the toxic part of gluten that causes intestinal damage.

-Symptoms of celiac disease can occur at any time in a child's life.
-Some kids experience symptoms the first time they are exposed to gluten, while others develop symptoms later in life after consuming gluten products without a problem for years.
+Symptoms of celiac disease can happen at any time in a child's life.
+Some kids have symptoms the first time they are exposed to gluten, while others develop symptoms after safely consuming gluten products for years.

 Skin rashes also might appear, especially around the elbows, buttocks, and knees.
 Over time, the child might develop anemia and mouth sores, and become withdrawn or irritable.

 The causes of celiac disease are unknown.
-It has been linked to other health conditions, including Down syndrome, Williams syndrome, thyroid disorder, and selective immunoglobulin IgA deficiency.
+It has been linked to other health conditions, including Down syndrome, Diabetes mellitus, Williams syndrome, thyroid disorders, and selective immunoglobulin IgA deficiency.

-Celiac disease tends to run in families, so if there is a family history of celiac disease, your child may have a higher risk of developing it.
-If one child is diagnosed with celiac disease, his or her siblings, parents, and grandparents should be tested too, as they may have the disease but be symptom free.
-And celiac disease that goes undiagnosed in adults for a long time can lead to serious health problems.
+Celiac disease tends to run in families, so if there is a family history of celiac disease, a child may have a higher risk of developing it.
+If one child is diagnosed with celiac disease, his or her siblings, parents, and grandparents should be tested too, as they may have the disease but no symptoms.
+Celiac disease that goes undiagnosed in adults for a long time can lead to serious health problems.

 Diagnosing celiac disease usually begins with a simple blood test that measures the level of antibodies to gluten and other proteins in the lining of the intestine.
 If high levels of these antibodies are found, the doctor will likely order a biopsy of the small intestine and send it to a laboratory for testing.

-Doctors take this tissue sample by inserting a long, thin tube called an endoscope through the mouth and stomach into the small intestine.
-A child is usually moderately sedated or put to sleep under general anesthesia for the procedure.
+Doctors take this tissue sample by inserting a long, thin tube (called an endoscope) through the mouth and stomach into the small intestine.
+A child is usually moderately sedated or given general anesthesia for the procedure.

-If celiac disease is diagnosed, the doctor will give you guidance on which foods your child can eat and which to avoid.
-Because these changes will greatly affect your family's everyday life and your child's diet, the doctor may suggest that you meet with a nutritionist for additional advice.
+If your child is diagnosed with celiac disease, the doctor will guide you on which foods your child can eat and which to avoid.
+Because these changes will greatly affect your family's everyday life and your child's diet, the doctor may suggest that you meet with a nutritionist for advice.